Radwimp/Join.To.IT-Calendar/README.md

-# React Big Calendar with Drag and Drop
+# Calendar

-A simple starter for using react-big-calendar with drag and drop addon.
+Test task for Join.To.IT.